 A smartcard used in conjunction with a passcode, known only to the smartcard holder, gives secure and auditable access to national and local Spine enabled health record systems.

-You can find more information about Smartcard services on the NHS Digital Services website.
+You can find more information about Smartcard services on the NHS England Services website.

 Firstly, check you meet all prerequisites.